HomeIrrigation EngineeringWaterlogging: A complete Guide to Negative Effects of Waterlogging

 1. Inadequate Surface Drainage

 When the land is poorly graded, surface water cannot move freely.
-If proper drainage channels are absent or blocked, rainwater and irrigation water collect on the soil surface, resulting in water logging.
+If proper drainage channels are absent or blocked, rainwater and irrigation water collect on the soil surface, resulting in water-logging.

 2. Seepage from Canals and Reservoirs

-Unlined or poorly maintained canals allow water to seep into surrounding soil.
+Unlined or poorly maintained canals allow water to seep into the surrounding soil.
 Over time, this seepage raises the groundwater table and affects nearby agricultural fields.

 3. Over-Irrigation